eficode-academy/kubernetes-katas/rolling-updates.md

 - Reset back to a version that exists.
 ## maxSurge and maxUnavailable

-We will now try to control the rollout process a but more by setting `maxSurge` and `maxUnavailable` parameters.
+We will now try to control the rollout process a bit more by setting `maxSurge` and `maxUnavailable` parameters.

 * open up two terminals and run `kubectl get pods --watch` in one of them